joomengine/jcb-documentation/049-The-New-Library-Manager-Area.md

 These parameters are accessed via `$this->params` in the PHP code.
 You can check parameter values and conditionally include files based on configuration fields.

-This allows complex scenarios—such as switching between UiKit versions or loading Bootstrap only under certain component options.
+This allows complex scenarios-such as switching between UiKit versions or loading Bootstrap only under certain component options.

 ---